Great prices good quality

 Buyers should note that a daylily will almost certainly bloom the first year it is planted, but that it is unlikely to reach its full height until the second or the even third year after planting.
 These beautiful flowers can grow to be up to eighteen inches tall and also bloom through the autumn months if the weather is good.
 They love to be located in moist and well-drained soils and brings a lot of spectacular colors when they are in bloom.

-Daylilys are very easy to grow and are beautiful perennials as they grow back each year after being planted.
-They normally grow back thicker than the year before.
-These flowers also work great to create beautiful borders as they can grow to become very thick.
+Daylilies are very easy to grow and are beautiful perennials as they grow back each year after being planted.
+They usually grow back thicker than the year before.
+These flowers also work great to create decorative borders as they can grow to become very thick.

 Orange Daylilies are well-known for their vibrant, orange blooms that you can sometimes see growing along roadsides around the country.

 It is an extremely hardy, adaptable perennial that does well in most any type of soil, whether in the sun or shady gardens.
 They will grow around 48” tall and up to 20-24” wide, so when planted, they need their space to reproduce.
 Butterflies and hummingbirds love them.
 However, they require little to no maintenance.
 Besides its deep orange trumpet of color, it also has long slender leaves and works wonderfully in adding texture and color to a flower bed, borders, or natural area.

 Daylily plants crowned with graceful, exotic flowers reminiscent of tropical flora.
 The flowers grow in profuse clumps and get their name because they last only one day.
 Each bunch yields two to 400 flowers during a month, so they will amply fill the summertime with a myriad of blooms.
 Some daylilies are re-bloomers and will continuously re-bloom for months or bloom a second time in autumn.